Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications: Numerical Consequences of the Sharp inf-sup Bound

 To rigorously evaluate the algorithmic scalability and preclude any false convergence artifacts (such as volumetric locking inherent to high penalty parameters in $P_2-P_1$ elements), the FGMRES solver is driven by the unpreconditioned physical residual, enforced with a stringent absolute tolerance of $10^{-10}$.
 Moreover, to isolate the macroscopic conditioning of the pressure Schur complement from the specific choice of inner algebraic preconditioners, we employ a robust sparse direct solver (e.g., UMFPACK) for all inner velocity block inversions.
 The development of optimal, scalable multigrid preconditioners for the highly ill-conditioned AL velocity block in these densely packed geometries is a distinct and substantial challenge \cite{Benzi2006, Farrell2019}, which falls outside the scope of this theoretical benchmark and is deferred to our future algorithmic research.

-As shown in Table \ref{tab:solver_iterations_square}, the standard formulation ($\gamma=0$) suffers from severe algorithmic degradation, with iteration counts growing aggressively from 34 to 437 as the obstacle density increases.
+As shown in Table \ref{tab:solver_iterations_square}, the standard formulation ($\gamma=0$) suffers algorithmic degradation, with iteration counts growing from 34 to 437 as the obstacle density increases.
 This deterioration is a direct algebraic consequence of the degrading inf-sup stability.
-In stark contrast, the Scaled AL method completely neutralizes this saddle-point pathology.
-Dictated by our strategy ($\gamma = m^2$), the AL preconditioner exhibits satisfactory behavior: the number of Krylov iterations remains strictly bounded and even slightly decreases, firmly stabilizing at 22 steps for a system approaching 1.85 million DoFs.
-This optimal, density-independent convergence establishes a highly robust computational baseline for simulating more complex and realistic microfluidic topologies.
+The Scaled AL method neutralizes this saddle-point pathology.
+Dictated by our strategy ($\gamma = m^2$), the AL preconditioner remains bounded and even slightly decreases, stabilizing at 22 steps for a system approaching 1.85 million DoFs.
+This density-independent convergence establishes a baseline for simulating more complex microfluidic topologies.